shaolang/plier/README.md

 $ yong add --app java --version 11 --home-path path/to/java/home
 ```

-To use the application, specify the application followed by the version after
+To use the application, specify the application followed by the version:
-the `use` subcommand:

 ```
-$ yong use java 11
+$ yong java 11
 ```

 To see all the registered applications: